braedynl/CSE231-020-SS20/FAQ.md

 **6. Do the TAs make exam questions?**

 No, they're all made by the professors.
-We double-check their questions/answers on occasion, however (like if there are any mistakes).
+We review their questions/answers on occasion (mainly checking if there are any mistakes).

 **7. Do the TAs make the projects?**